aws-samples/sample-openai-on-aws/SMML/sglang-inference/README.md

-# SGLang on AWS CDK
+# OpenAI models on SGLang with AWS CDK

 Deploy [SGLang](https://github.com/sgl-project/sglang), a high-performance LLM serving framework, on AWS infrastructure using AWS CDK.